Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Methods

 \subsection{Preprocessing}

 Convolutional neural networks~(CNNs) generally perform better when bias field correction and intensity normalization are applied, as these preprocessing steps help mitigate image intensity variations that are unrelated to tissue properties.
-We use N4 bias field correction~\cite{tustison2010n4itk}, which is a robust and widely used method, followed by rigid registration to the MNI152 atlas using ANTs~\cite{avants2009ants}.
-Intensity normalization was performed using white matter mean normalization as described in Reinhold et al.~\cite{reinhold2019evaluating}, following the approach of Tohidi et al.~\cite{tohidi2023synthesis}.
+We use N4 bias field correction~\cite{tustison2010n4itk}, which is a robust and widely used method, followed by intensity normalization using white matter mean normalization as described in Reinhold et al.~\cite{reinhold2019evaluating}, following the approach of Tohidi et al.~\cite{tohidi2023synthesis}.
 For our methodology, preprocessing must be handled carefully for the MPRAGE and FGATIR images due to their direct mathematical relationship.
 Since these images are acquired with identical imaging parameters except for their TIs, it is essential to maintain their quantitative relationship to ensure that the imaging equations remain valid.
 To perform bias field correction while preserving this relationship, we first estimate the bias field for both the MPRAGE and FGATIR images separately and then compute the geometric mean of these two bias fields.
 This single bias field is then applied to correct each image, ensuring that the relative intensity scaling between them remains consistent.
 For white matter mean normalization, we first normalize the MPRAGE image and then apply the same normalization factor to the FGATIR image, maintaining their relative intensity relationship.
+For all 2D MR acquisitions, we apply a super-resolution~\cite{remedios2024spie} preprocessing step to upsample the images to isotropic 3D resolution.
+Finally, 3D acquisitions and super-resolved 2D acquisitions are rigidly registered to the MNI152 atlas using ANTs~\cite{avants2009ants}.